 History Link to heading

 This individual does not need to operate on the advice of the government.
-When this was done, the President retained the power to override and dismiss the appointed Commander-in-Chief of the UDDF.
-Since that war, UDDF doctrine has been changed so that the President would now delegate command-in-chief to a Commander-in-Chief, Operations while the President remains the Commander-in-Chief of the UDDF.
-On reflection, it was likely unconstitutional for the President to have someone else exercise command-in-chief.
+When this was done, the President retained the power to override and dismiss the appointed Field Marshal Commanding-in-Chief.
+Since that war, UDDF doctrine has been changed so that the President would now delegate command-in-chief to a Commander-in-Chief, Operations while the President retains the full command-in-chief.

 Rank insignia Link to heading